Dennmak/Dennmak.github.io/_posts/2025-04-07-network-topology.md

 ## It is Finished!

 I provided a examples of various types of networks and how you can configure them.
 There are many networks that support various purposes and each one has to be specialized for a specific use.
 If you're curious about learning more, install Cisco Packet Tracer and begin dabbling to become a true network architect!
 I'm still a beginner so these are mostly frameworks and starting points for more complicated networks.
+Good luck on your journey!

 ![Ball](/assets/img/Ball picture - Network Topology.jpg)